billpatterson/modding/rwtf-modlist/docs/removing_defaults.md

 You don't need to re-run the Reqtificator when adding/removing any of these UI mods.

-### HUD Alterations
+### HUD Changes

-To remove all HUD mods and start fresh to install your own...

-Deactivate or unistall from "RWTF - HUD" section:
+To remove all HUD mods and start fresh to install your own, Deactivate or unistall from "RWTF - HUD" section:
 - moreHUD SE
 - moreHUD inventory edition
 - SkyHUD